douglasgreen/outlines/computing/programming_languages/javascript.md

 -   JavaScript is a prototype-based language, meaning that object inheritance is achieved through prototypes.
 -   Each JavaScript object has a prototype, which is another object it inherits methods and properties from.
 -   The `prototype` property is used primarily for defining methods to be inherited by objects.
--   When you access a property of an object, JavaScript first searches on the object itself, and if it doesn\'t find it, it searches on the object's prototype, and so on up the prototype chain.
+-   When you access a property of an object, JavaScript first searches on the object itself, and if it doesn't find it, it searches on the object's prototype, and so on up the prototype chain.

 #### Inheritance

 -   Inheritance in JavaScript is achieved through the prototype chain.
 -   Objects can inherit features from other objects, leading to a form of prototypal inheritance.
 -   This is different from classical inheritance (like in Java or C++), where classes inherit from classes.
--   ES6 introduced `class` syntax, but it's syntactical sugar over JavaScript\'s existing prototype-based inheritance.
+-   ES6 introduced `class` syntax, but it's syntactical sugar over JavaScript's existing prototype-based inheritance.

 ### 2. ES6 Features and Beyond

 #### ES6 Enhancements

 -   Arrow Functions: Provide a more concise syntax and lexically bind the `this` value.
--   Classes: Syntactic sugar over JavaScript\'s existing prototype-based OO pattern.
+-   Classes: Syntactic sugar over JavaScript's existing prototype-based OO pattern.
 -   Modules: Introduce a way to declare modules in JavaScript.
 -   Promises: For asynchronous programming, making it easier to handle asynchronous operations.
 -   Destructuring, Rest/Spread Operators: Provide easier ways to handle objects and arrays.